 A thorough inventory by the DNR Minnesota Biological Survey has been accomplished for rare plants along much of Minnesota's North Shore of Lake Superior, which is a great contribution to conservation.
 Botanists agree that potential locations of this species have been well documented except for a small portion of Cook County.
 While the discovery of new populations is possible, it is unlikely there will be many more because of the exceedingly limited amount of suitable shoreline habitat.
 The survey results increase our knowledge of this species status and establish a sound basis for developing conservation plans.

 Crow, G. E. 1978.
 A taxonomic revision of Sagina (Caryophyllaceae) in North America.
 Rhodora 80:1-91.

 Crow, G. E. 2005.
 Sagina.
 Pages 140-147 in Flora of North America Editorial Committee, editors.
 Flora of North America north of Mexico.
 Volume 5.
 Oxford University Press, New York, New York.

 Gleason, H. A., and A. Cronquist.
 1991.
 Manual of vascular plants of northeastern United States and adjacent Canada.
 Second Edition.
 New York Botanical Garden, Bronx, New York.
 910 pp.

 Porsild, A. E., and W. J. Cody.
 1980.
-Vascular plants of the continental Northwest Territories of Canada.
-National Museum Natural Sciences, National Museums Canada, Ottawa, Ontario, Canada.
+Vascular plants of continental Northwest Territories, Canada.
+National Museum of Natural Sciences, Ottawa, Ontario, Canada.
 667 pp.